 ByAlan Lytle & Mark Green & Lane Report•Nov 27, 2017

-This week on the Business Side WUKY's Alan Lytle talks with Lane Report Executive Editor Mark Green about how Kentucky might benefit from the incoming Trump administration's plan to invest in infrastructure.
+This week on The Business Side WUKY's Alan Lytle talks with Lane Report Executive Editor Mark Green about the business magazine's recent market review examining Central Kentucky's advantages as a commercial hub.